SanteonNL/shared-care-planning/input/pagecontent/usecase-view-all-data.md

 > In the background, The hospital system creates a draft request which can be 'approved' by coordinating nurse Caroline van Dijk.
 After approval, this request is send to Hilda's EHR.

  Now, Hilda gets a request/alert on her worklist/inbox: 'Hospital X is a member of an existing CarePlan/CareTeam for Cedric.
-Do you want to request to merge your CareTeam with the existing CareTeam?'
+Do you want to merge your CareTeam with the existing CareTeam?'
 She reviews the other/older CarePlan and CareTeam.
 After consulting Cedric, she decides that the CarePlans and CareTeams should be merged; she approves the request.
 This enables her and the medicalservicecentre to cooperate with each other and view Cedric's data; both parties interact with Cedric on a weekly basis.

  > In the background, the CarePlanService of the other/older CarePlan/CareTeam adds the data of the new CarePlan/CareTeam and copies associated Tasks and other data.
 The Hospital system also requests to Hilda's system to de-active the (now obsolete) CarePlan.
 Hilda's system accepts and de-activates the CarePlan